On hyperbolic Bessel processes and beyond: Hyperbolic Bessel processes with fixed time

-From the last equality and the definition of $G_t$ we have
+From the last equality and the definition of $G_t$, we have

-From (\ref{Hyperzero}) and (\ref{InvMom}) we conclude that
+From (\ref{Hyperzero}) and (\ref{InvMom}), we conclude that

-for $z\geq 0$, which ends the proof. \end{proof} \begin{remark} Using the explicit form of the density of $A_t^{(1)}$ and Theorem \ref{Beshalf}, we can obtain the integral form of density of $\cosh R_t$, with $\alpha=0$ and $x=0$. \end{remark} \begin{proposition} If $R$ is a hyperbolic Bessel process of the form \eqref{eq:hbp1} with $\alpha=0$ and $x=0$ then on $[1,\infty)$
+for $z\geq0$, which ends the proof. \end{pf} \begin{remark} Using the explicit form of the density of $A_t^{(1)}$ and Theorem \ref{Beshalf}, we can obtain the integral form of the density of $\cosh R_t$, with $\alpha=0$ and $x=0$. \end{remark} \begin{proposition} If $R$ is a hyperbolic Bessel process of index $\alpha=0$ and $x=0$, then on $[1,\infty)$,

 for $t>0$, where

 $B$ is a standard Brownian motion and